ultragorira/ultragorira.github.io/_posts/2022-11-29-CNN-for-Image-Classification-from-scratch-and-with-transfer-learning.md

 ```

 The last layer of this network is called **fc** (Fully connected and has 1000 neurons).
-We will modify this layer to be outputting only 50 and we will freeze the gradients.
+We will modify this layer to be outputting only 50 and we will freeze the weights.

 ```
 for parameters in model_transfer.parameters():